 ‘Yeah,’ David lied as he tried to recall through the haze of whiskey what time his train home was the next day.
 ‘We could go for coffee or something.’

-Frances Holland has been writing ever since she was five years old when she realised that putting an amusing caption on a drawing of her dad could get cheap laughs.
+Frances Mulholland has been writing ever since she was five years old when she realised that putting an amusing caption on a drawing of her dad could get cheap laughs.
 Her inspirations include folklore and mythology, as well as the everyday lives of the people around her.
 She lives in Northumberland.